How I Healed from Crippling Social Anxiety After 15 Years — My Story

 I Wasn't Born Anxious

 I joined the New Zealand Police at 20 years old.
 Before that, I was your average fun-loving, outgoing young man — probably a little bit cocky, if I'm honest.
-Growing up, I thought I was ten feet tall and bulletproof.
+I thought I was ten feet tall and bulletproof.
+I did all sorts of stupid things without a second thought about the consequences.

-My anxiety levels just kept creeping up — quietly, invisibly — until they couldn't be ignored anymore.
+My anxiety levels just kept building — quietly, invisibly — until one day they couldn't be ignored anymore.

 The First Panic Attack

-I white-knuckled my way through it.
-Eventually — quite quickly, actually — the horrible sensations vanished and I was fine again.
+So I sat with it, terrified.
+And then — rather quickly, actually — it passed.
+The horrible sensations vanished and I was fine again.
 I completed my talk, walked out, and thought: "What the hell just happened?"

 Then I shrugged my shoulders and soldiered on.